-Automated Release on GitHub Actions
+Automated release on GitHub Actions

 There are many tools available to automate the release process for npm packages, such as lerna-lite for monorepos, Release It! for single packages etc. They can be used to automatically bump the version and generate changelog based on the commit messages using Conventional Commits, create a GitHub release, create a git tag, and publish the package to npm etc.